Skip to main content

 #

-The other gamedev, artist, and myself carefully chose a visual style for our game based on usability and cultural proximity to similar types of learning material. at first, we made abstract, color-field like characters and environments to cut down on visual complexity and evoke the look of a physical safety card. eventually though, we were asked by stakeholders to change to a look that focused on realism, presumably to better match video training material.
+The other gamedev, artist, and myself carefully chose a visual style for our game based on usability and cultural proximity to similar types of learning material.
+At first, we made abstract, color-field like characters and environments to cut down on visual complexity and evoke the look of something like an airplane safety card.
+This was an attempt to reduce visual clutter and make unconscious associations with other types of learning material.
+Eventually though, we were asked by stakeholders to change to a look that focused on realism, presumably to better match video training material.

 ENGINEERING TASKS: